django-danceschool/production-template/README.rst

    ``heroku create <your-app-name>``

-4. Push your project to Heroku, where it will now be deployed:
+4. Push your project to Heroku, where it will now be deployed (this will take a few minutes the first time that you do it):

    ``git push heroku master``